pklauser-cyber/design-projects-portfolio/docs/assignments/A02/index.md

 ![Truss4](IMG_5610.jpeg)
 ![Truss5](IMG_5611.jpeg)
 ## Cad Design
 For my CAD design I used Fusion360 I used the exact lengths and widths of my beams alongside the diameters of the bolts in each section.
 I then extruded the entire thing by 16mm to create the overall shape.
 In fusion 360 I set the material for the structure as Mild Steel to get a weight calculation.
+Cad Files: Here
 ![TrussCAD](designlab2.png)
 ![Truss5](IMG_5617.jpeg)